-At Metal Arts Specialties, our electroplating capabilities are very comprehensive, and include the widest range of plating materials, thicknesses, colours and tints available for your jewelry, fine craft, metal restoration and refinishing needs.
+At Metal Arts Specialties, our electroplating capabilities are very comprehensive and include the widest range of plating materials, thicknesses, colors and tints available for your jewelry, fine craft, metal restoration and refinishing needs.

 All of our electroplating processes employ the latest non-cyanide based chemistries and safest methods available.

 A wide variety of gold plating finishes and thicknesses are available for your personal selection.
 They include 14kt,18kt, 24kt Yellow Gold, 18kt Rose Gold, 18kt Green Gold and a premier 14kt Hamilton Yellow Gold for high wear and extra durability.
 We also offer specialty gold plating services that complies with type1 and type 2 specifications of MIL-G-45204C.

 An extremely versatile and excellent hard “silver gray” finish that is utilized as a decorative surface finish, and is highly resistant to oxidation.
 It is considered a premium protective finish over sterling silver and nickel basis metal.
 Platinum electroplating is used extensively in electronics,medical implants and scientific instruments.
 Electroplated platinum finishes provide a moderate cost alternative relative to rhodium.

 An excellent hard “white gray” finish that is increasingly being utilized as a replacement for nickel undercoatings in the jewelry and watch industry.
 Often mistaken for “white gold”, palladium finishes are characterized by high tarnish resistance and can be used as an alternative to rhodium when costs are a prime consideration.